Expected number of faces in a random embedding of any graph is at most linear: Random embeddings

 We now discuss a special order in which we will process the edges while generating random embeddings.
-A particular processing of edges in Process A, in which we always choose the next edge $ij$ so that the number of faces that can be closed by processing this edge divided by $\mu_{ij}$ is minimum possible, will be termed as the \emph{greedy process}.
-An important property that we have when using the greedy process is that whenever an edge $ij$ is processed, there is a bound on the number of faces that can be closed by processing it.
+A particular processing of edges in Process A will be termed as the \emph{greedy process}.
+This process is as follows: \begin{enumerate} \item If the partial rotation has some bad partial faces, then pick a dart in some bad partial face to process and carry out Option B. We prioritise picking a dart in a bad partial face which was also in a bad partial face at the previous step of Random Process A. \item If the partial rotation has no bad partial faces, then take Option A and choose the next edge $ij$ so that the number of faces that can be closed by processing this edge divided by $\mu_{ij}$ is minimum possible. \end{enumerate} An important property that we have when using the greedy process is that whenever an edge $ij$ is processed, there is a bound on the number of faces that can be closed by processing it.

-\begin{lemma} During Process $A$, there is always an unprocessed edge $ij$, whose processing can close at most $2\mu_{ij}$ faces. \end{lemma}
+\begin{lemma} During Random Process $A$, if the partial rotation at the start of the step has no bad partial faces then there is always an unprocessed edge $ij$, for which there are $2\mu_{ij}$ faces that can be closed by processing this edge.
+Processing this edge either closes zero, one or two of the $2 \mu_{ij}$ possible closeable faces.

+Also, any partial rotation appearing at some step of the greedy version of Random Process $A$ has at most $2$ bad partial faces.
+Each bad partial face appears in at most two consecutive steps of the greedy process. \end{lemma}

-\begin{proof} Notice that the rotation system of the unlabelled darts and edges at each step is fixed.
+\begin{proof} For the first claim, notice that the rotation system of the unlabelled darts and edges at each step is fixed.
 Each step of the process will join up two of the unlabelled darts into an edge.
 After $\vert E \vert$ steps, we will end up with an embedding of $G$.
 Recall that we defined a partial face as a face which has not yet been completed (closed) during the previous steps of the process.
 The walk along a partial face starts with an unlabelled dart at some vertex.
-It will then alternate along edges and vertices until it eventually reaches an unlabelled dart (possible the same one we started with), with which the partial walk ends.
+It will then alternate along edges and vertices until it eventually reaches an unlabelled dart (possibly the same one we started with), with which the partial walk ends.